How Long Can Wet Cat Food Sit Out

 As a cat parent, you probably understand that our feline friends are more than just pets—they’re family.
 And just like any family member, we want to make sure they eat well and stay healthy.
 One common question that often pops up in the cat-parent community is: “How long can wet cat food sit out?”
 Let’s explore this together and make sure your kitty gets the best care possible!

 So, you’ve just opened a can of that delicious wet cat food, and your cat can’t wait to dive in.
 But here’s the scoop: wet cat food shouldn’t be left out for more than 4 hours at room temperature.
-After that, it’s like leaving a picnic out on a hot day—bacteria starts to party, and that’s not the kind of gathering we want our cats to join!
+After that, it’s like leaving a picnic out on a hot day—bacteria start to party, and that’s not the kind of gathering we want our cats to join!

 If life gets in the way and you find yourself caught up in a Netflix binge (who hasn’t?), it’s better to toss any leftover food than risk your kitty’s health.
 Remember, their little tummies deserve the best!